Powerful state of Swaziland. Full description of Swaziland

 Believers are mostly Christians, a third of the population adhere to local traditional beliefs.

-The Swaziland Royal House has been known for over 400 years and is one of the oldest in Africa.
-V late XIX v. after the Boer War, Swaziland came under the control of the Union of South Africa.
+The Royal House of Swaziland has been known for over 400 years and is one of the oldest in Africa.
+IN late XIX V. After the Boer War, Swaziland came under the control of the Union of South Africa.
 In 1907, Swaziland was placed under the jurisdiction of the British High Commissioner for South Africa.
-In 1967, the country received the right to self-government, and on September 6, 1968 - full independence.
-In 1973, the constitution was abolished and banned political activity...
-For four years after the death of King Sobuza II, there was no ruler in the country - it was decided which of the 67 sons of the monarch should take the throne.
-This problem was resolved in 1986.
+In 1967, the country received the right to self-government, and on September 6, 1968, full independence.
+In 1973, the constitution was repealed and banned political activity.
+For four years after the death of King Sobuz II, there was no ruler in the country - it was decided which of the 67 sons of the monarch should take the throne.
+This problem was solved in 1986.

-Economically underdeveloped agrarian country.
-Main crops: corn, sugarcane, citrus fruits, pineapples, cotton.
-Driving pasture animal husbandry.
+Economically underdeveloped agricultural country.
+Main agricultural crops: corn, sugarcane, citrus fruits, pineapples, cotton.
+Transhumance-pasture animal husbandry.
 Mining of asbestos, coal, iron ore.
-Artificial plantations have been created on the site of the cleared primary forests.
+Artificial afforestations have been created on the site of the reduced primary forests.
 Logging.
-Sugar, woodworking, fruit canning factories.
+Sugar, woodworking, canning factories.
 Exports: sugar, canned fruits, meat, timber, asbestos.

-The monetary unit is lilangeni, in free circulation also the South African rand.
+The monetary unit is the lilangeni, and the South African rand is also in free circulation.

 Art and architecture.
 Lobamba.
-National Museum of Swaziland; Parliament building; the village of the queen mother.
+National Museum of Swaziland; Houses of Parliament; Queen Mother's Village.

 Swaziland

-(Swaziland), Kingdom of Swaziland , state in the SE.
+(Swaziland), Kingdom of Swaziland , state-in on SE.
 Africa.
 Pl.
-17.4 thousand km², capital - Mbabane; the seat of the king and parliament is Lobamba.
-Since the beginning of the 1840s, it has been the object of the claims of the British, Boers and Portuguese.
-Since 1894 - as part of the Boer Republic of the Transvaal; since 1903 - a British protectorate called Swaziland, in 1967 received an internal. self management.
+17.4 thousand km², capital - Mbabane; the seat of the king and parliament - Lobamba.
+Since the beginning of the 1840s, it has been the object of claims by the British, Boers and Portuguese.
+Since 1894 - as part of the Boer Republic of Transvaal; since 1903 - a protectorate of Great Britain called Swaziland, in 1967 received ext. self management.
 Since September 6 (national holiday) 1968 - an independent state.
-A constitutional monarchy; the bicameral parliament consists of the Senate and the House of Assembly.
+A constitutional monarchy; The bicameral parliament consists of the Senate and the House of Assembly.
 Part of the British Commonwealth.
-B. h.
-Territory - plateau Weld , descending to the coastal plain of Mozambique in three steps, 20 to 80 km wide: High Veld (hilly), Middle.
-Veld (flattened) and Low Veld (flat plain).
-Along the east. borders - Lebombo mountains.
+B. h. territory - plateau Weld , descending to the coastal plain of Mozambique in three steps from 20 to 80 km wide: High Veld (hilly), Medium.
+Weld (flattened) and Low Weld (flat plain).
+Along the east the borders are the mountains of Lebombo.
 The climate is transitional from subtropical to tropical.
-Wed-months temperatures 12–15 ° С in winter, 20–24 ° С in summer.
-Precipitation ranges from 500–700 mm per year in the east to 1200–1400 mm and more in the west.
+Wed-mon. temperatures 12–15 °С in winter, 20–24 °С in summer.
+Precipitation varies from 500–700 mm per year in the east to 1200–1400 mm or more in the west.
 Main river- Usutu.
-Typical savanna with acacia, baobab, thickets of drought-resistant shrubs in the west, turning into mountain meadows and forests from acacias (including those cut and burnt) in the east.
-On the slopes of Vysoky Veld there are forest plantations (Californian pine, eucalyptus).
+A typical savannah with acacia, baobab, thickets of drought-resistant shrubs in the west, turning into mountain meadows and forests of acacias (mostly cut and scorched) in the east.
+On the slopes of the High Weld - forest plantations (California pine, eucalyptus).

-Population 1.1 million.
-(2001); ch. arr.
+Population 1.1 million people (2001); ch. arr.
 Swazi people.
-Officer. languages - English and Swazi.
+Official languages are English and Swazi.
 60% of believers are Christians (Catholics), the rest adhere to local traditional beliefs.
-An economically backward agrarian country.
-Sah is grown. cane, corn, tobacco, citrus fruits, pineapples, cotton, potatoes, peanuts, millet.
-Live meat (hl.
-Arr.
-On the farms of Europeans).
+Economically backward agricultural country.
+Sugar is grown. cane, corn, tobacco, citrus fruits, pineapples, cotton, potatoes, peanuts, millet.
+Meat livestock (main arr. on the farms of Europeans).
 Logging.
-Asbestos mining (4th place in the world); processing of villages. products, woodworking, production of yarn, fertilizers; assembly of televisions and electrical appliances.
-The railway connects the north with the ports of South Africa and Mozambique (Maputo).
-International an airport.
-Sugar, asbestos, livestock products (meat, butter, bone meal), and fruits are exported.
+Asbestos mining (4th place in the world); processing of agricultural products, woodworking, production of yarn, fertilizers; assembly of televisions and electrical appliances.
+The railroad connects S. with the ports of South Africa and Mozambique (Maputo).
+Intern. airport.
+Sugar, asbestos, livestock products (meat, butter, bone meal), fruits are exported.
 Economically dependent on South Africa (70% foreign trade; over 75% of foreign currency is kept in the Reserve Bank of South Africa).
-Nat. un-t in Kvaluseni; nat. library in Manzini; nat. museum in Lobamba.
-Monetary unit. - lilangeni and rand.
+National university in Kvaluseni; nat. the library in Manzini; nat. museum in Lobamba.
+Cash unit - lilangeni and rand.

-Dictionary of modern place names. - Yekaterinburg: U-Factoria.
+Dictionary of modern geographical names. - Yekaterinburg: U-Factoria.
 Under the general editorship of Acad.
 V. M. Kotlyakova.
 2006 .

 Kingdom of Swaziland.
 State in southern Africa.
-The capital is Mbabane (80 thousand people - 2003).
-Territory - 17.4 thousand sq. km.
-Administrative division - 4 districts.
+The capital is the city of Mbabane (80 thousand people - 2003).
+Territory - 17.4 thousand square meters. km.
+Administrative-territorial division - 4 districts.
 Population - 1.17 million people.
 (2004).
-The official language is Sisvati and English.
+Official language– Siswati and English.
 Religion - Christianity, traditional African beliefs and Islam.
-The monetary unit is langeni.
+The monetary unit is the langeni.
 National holiday - Independence Day (1968), September 6.

-Swaziland is a member of approx. 40 international organizations, including the UN since 1968, the Organization of African Unity (OAU) since 1968, and since 2002 its successor - the African Union (AU), the Non-Aligned Movement, the Common Market for Eastern and Southern Africa (COMESA) since 1994, the Communities Southern African Development (SADC) since 1992, the South African Customs Union (UATC) since 1969 and the Commonwealth (an association of countries that were part of the British Empire).
+Swaziland is a member of ca. 40 international organizations, including the UN since 1968, the Organization of African Unity (OAU) since 1968, and since 2002 its successor - the African Union (AU), the Non-Aligned Movement, the Common Market for Eastern and Southern Africa (COMESA) since 1994, the Community development of Southern Africa (SADC) since 1992, the South African Customs Union (SACU) since 1969 and the Commonwealth (an association of countries that were part of the British Empire).

 Nature.
-The surface of Swaziland is a highland descending eastward to the coastal plain of Mozambique in three steps: High Weld (1000–1500 m above sea level), Middle Weld (400–800 m) and Low Veld (150–300 m).
-Located in the west, the High Weld is characterized by a rugged relief, with individual peaks exceeding 1800 m, the highest point being Mount Emlembe (1862 m).
-Medium Weld has a leveled surface and is conducive to Agriculture...
-Low Veld is famous for its rich pastures and forests, in the east it is bounded by the Lebombo Mountains.
+The surface of Swaziland is a highland that drops eastward to the coastal plain of Mozambique in three stages: the High Weld (1000–1500 m above sea level), the Middle Weld (400–800 m) and the Low Weld (150–300 m).
+Located in the west, the High Veld is characterized by a dissected relief, some peaks exceed 1800 m, the highest point is Mount Emlembe (1862 m).
+The middle Weld is characterized by a leveled surface and is favorable for dribbling.
+Agriculture.
+The Low Weld is famous for its rich pastures and forests, bounded to the east by the Lebombo Mountains.

-Mineral resources.
-Swaziland has significant reserves of minerals - diamonds, asbestos, gold, iron, coal, kaolin, tin, pyrophyllite, semi-precious stones (beryl, quartz, etc.) and talc.
+Minerals.
+Swaziland has significant mineral resources - diamonds, asbestos, gold, iron, coal, kaolin, tin, pyrophyllite, semi-precious stones (beryl, quartz, etc.) and talc.

 Dense river network, the largest rivers are Komati, Ngvavuma, Umbeluzi, Usutu.
-Swaziland's main rivers cut through these mountains and flow into the Indian Ocean.
+The main rivers of Swaziland cut through these mountains and flow into the Indian Ocean.

 Climate.
-The Vysokoi Velda region is characterized by a subtropical climate with average temperatures ranging from 16 ° to 22 ° C and an average annual rainfall of 1200–1400 mm or more.
-Middle Weld and Lebombo Mountains are in a transition zone, and Low Weld is in a tropical climate belt with average temperatures of 20-24 ° C and an average annual rainfall of 500-700 mm.
+The High Weld region is characterized by a subtropical climate with average temperatures ranging from 16° to 22° C and an average annual rainfall of 1200–1400 mm or more.
+The Middle Weld and the Lebombo Mountains are in the transition zone, while the Low Weld is in the tropical climate belt with average temperatures of 20–24°C and an average annual rainfall of 500–700 mm.

-Flora- meadow in the region of the High Veld and forest savanna in the eastern part of the country (various acacias, including Australian, American pines, baobabs, gum tree, xerophytic shrubs, eucalyptus, etc.)
+Flora- meadow in the High Veld region and forest savannah in the eastern part of the country (various acacias, including Australian, American pines, baobabs, gum tree, xerophytic shrubs, eucalyptus, etc.)

-Fauna- meet different types antelope (including horned), hippos, white rhinos, zebras, crocodiles.
-The tsetse fly is common throughout the territory.
+Fauna– meet different types antelopes (including markhorns), hippos, white rhinos, zebras, crocodiles.
+The tsetse fly is spread throughout the area.

-97% of the population of Swaziland is Swazi (Bantu-speaking people).
+97% of the population of Swaziland are Swazi (Bantu-speaking people).
 OK.
-3% of residents are Europeans, mostly British.
-Sisvati, the language of the Swazi people, is the state language on a par with English.
+3% of the inhabitants are Europeans, mostly British.
+Siswati, the language of the Swazi people, is official language on par with English.

 The urban population is approx. 50% (2002).
-After the capital, the most Big City- Manzini.
-Traditional labor migration from Swaziland to mines and farms in South Africa continues.
+After the capital Big City- Manzini.
+The traditional labor migration from Swaziland to the mines and farms of the Republic of South Africa continues.

 Religions.
 OK.
-60% of the population are Christians (mostly Protestants), approx. 40% adhere to traditional African beliefs (animalism, fetishism, cult of ancestors, forces of nature, etc.), there is a small Muslim community (2004).
-There are also a small number of Baha'i adherents.
-The spread of Christianity began at the beginning.
+60% of the population are Christians (mostly Protestants), approx. 40% adhere to traditional African beliefs (animalism, fetishism, the cult of ancestors, forces of nature, etc.), there is a small Muslim community (2004).
+There are also a small number of Baha'i followers.
+The spread of Christianity began in the beginning.
 19th century

-State structure.
+State device.
 A constitutional monarchy.
-The constitution is in force, adopted in 1978 as amended in 1992.
+The constitution adopted in 1978 as amended in 1992 is in force.
 The head of state is the king, who has supreme legislative and executive power.
-The heir to the throne in Swaziland is a prince elected by members of the royal family.
-In the event of the death of the king or the minority of the heir to the throne, the country is ruled by the queen mother.
+The heir to the throne in Swaziland is a prince chosen by members of the royal family.
+In the event of the death of the king or the minority of the heir to the throne, the queen mother governs the country.

-Legislative power is partially exercised by a bicameral parliament, which consists of the House of Assembly (65 members) and the Senate (30 members).
-Parliament performs the functions of an advisory body under the king, since it does not accept, but only discusses the bills submitted by the government.
-In addition, the king has the right to veto parliamentary decisions.
-The 10 members of the House of Assembly are appointed by the king and 55 are popularly elected through a complex two-tier scheme.
-Candidates for voting are nominated by traditional local councils, which are composed of chiefs.
-20 members of the Senate are appointed by the king and 10 are elected by the House of Assembly.
-The term of office of both chambers of parliament is 5 years.
+Legislative power is partially exercised by a bicameral parliament, which consists of the House of Assembly (65 deputies) and the Senate (30 deputies).
+Parliament performs the functions of an advisory body under the king, since it does not accept, but only discusses bills submitted by the government.
+In addition, the king has the right to veto the decisions of Parliament.
+The 10 members of the House of Assembly are appointed by the king, while 55 are elected by the people through a complex two-stage scheme.
+Candidates for voting are put forward by traditional local councils, which consist of chiefs.
+The 20 members of the Senate are appointed by the King and 10 are elected by the House of Assembly.
+The term of office of both houses of parliament is 5 years.

-In practice, state decisions are made by the king after their discussion in Libandle (the National Council, whose members are representatives of the court nobility, the king and the queen mother) and Lycoco (a narrow circle of the most trusted members of the royal family).
+In practice, state decisions are made by the king after their discussion in Libandl (National Council, whose members are representatives of the court nobility, the king and the queen mother) and Likoko (a narrow circle of the most trusted members of the royal family).

 Executive power is exercised by the government and the prime minister, who is appointed by the king from among the deputies of the House of Assembly.

-The King of Swaziland is Mswati III.
+King of Swaziland - Mswati III (Mswati III).
 He ascended the throne on April 25, 1986.

-The national flag is a rectangular panel consisting of three horizontal stripes: two blue (above and below) and one red between them.
-The red stripe is bordered on both sides by narrow yellow stripes.
-In the center of the red stripe is superimposed the image of a large black and white shield, which covers two parallel spears and a wand decorated with tassels.
+The national flag is a rectangular panel consisting of three horizontal stripes: two blue (top and bottom) and one red between them.
+The red stripe is bordered on both sides by narrow stripes of yellow.
+In the center of the red stripe there is an image of a large black-and-white shield, which covers two parallel spears and a rod decorated with tassels.

-The judicial system.
+Judicial system.
 There is a dual legal system - traditional and constitutional courts.
 The highest court is the Supreme Court.
-Decisions made in traditional courts can be appealed to constitutional courts.
+Decisions made in the traditional courts can be appealed to the constitutional courts.

 Armed Forces and Defense.
-Swaziland Armed Forces established 1973.
+The armed forces of Swaziland were created in 1973.
 Mandatory military service(2 years) introduced since 1983.
-In 2002 the armed forces totaled approx. 3 thousand people The maintenance of public order is provided by paramilitary police units.
-Defense spending in 2004 was $ 40.5.
+In 2002, the armed forces numbered approx. 3 thousand people The protection of public order is provided by paramilitary police forces.
+Defense spending in 2004 was $40.5.
 USA.
 (1.4% of GDP).

 Foreign policy.
 It is based on the policy of non-alignment.
-The main foreign policy partners are South Africa and Mozambique.
+The main foreign policy partners are the Republic of South Africa and Mozambique.
 Relations with Mozambique are complicated by the influx of Mozambican refugees.

-The question of establishing bilateral diplomatic relations between the USSR and Swaziland was first discussed at the end.
-1970s during an unofficial visit to the country of an embassy employee Soviet Union in Mozambique.
-King Sobhuza II, under pressure from the then government of South Africa, refused the proposed contacts.
-Diplomatic relations between The Russian Federation and the Kingdom of Swaziland were established on November 19, 1999.
+The question of establishing bilateral diplomatic relations between the USSR and Swaziland was first discussed in con.
+1970s during an unofficial visit to the country by an embassy employee Soviet Union in Mozambique.
+King Sobhuza II, under pressure from the then government of South Africa, refused the proposed contacts. diplomatic relations between Russian Federation and the Kingdom of Swaziland established on November 19, 1999.

-Political organizations.
+political organizations.
 A multi-party system has developed in the country, but political parties operate on an illegal basis.
-The most influential of them are:
+The most influential of them:

-– « Ngwane National Liberation Congress», KNON(Ngwane National Liberatory Congress, NNLC), chairman. - Dlamini Lunch (Obed Dlamini), gen. sec. - Dumisa Dlamini.
-Party, fundamentals. in 1962 as a result of a split in the Progressive Party of Swaziland;
+– « Ngwane National Liberation Congress», KNON(Ngwane National Liberatory Congress, NNLC), chairman. - Dlamini Obed (Obed Dlamini), gene. sec. - Dlamini Dumis (Dumisa Dlamini).
+Party, main. in 1962 as a result of a split in the Swaziland Progressive Party;

-– « National movement Imbocodwo», OSI(Imbokodvo National Movement, INM), the leader's seat is vacant.
-Party created. in 1964;
+– « national movement Imbocodetwo», OSI(Imbokodvo National Movement, INM), leader position is vacant.
+Creation Party. in 1964;

-– « United Front of Swaziland”, (Swaziland United Front, SUF), led by Matsapa Shongwe.
-Basics party. in 1962.
+– « United Front of Swaziland”, (Swaziland United Front, SUF), leader - Matsapa Shongwe.
+Base Party. in 1962.

 ECONOMY